Douglasí Squirrel Tracks

 Netscape users: click here to see and hear a Douglas' squirrel scolding

-sometimes move into and cap abandoned bird nests with sticks and leaves.
+into and cap abandoned bird nests with sticks and

 These squirrels are fairly noisy and will scold and chatter at people from their perches.
 Their tracks show four toes on the front foot and five toes on the hind foot.
 The young, usually a litter of four to six, are born in May or June.
 A family group may stay together for almost a year.
 Douglas' squirrels are also called pine squirrels or chickarees.

-these opened nuts beneath a tree where the squirrel has been working.
+opened nuts beneath a tree where the squirrel has been

 Common predators include bobcats, foxes, house cats, and owls.
 Humans raid the cone caches for seeds to be used in planting nursery trees.